MakeSchool-Tutorials/sa-2018-node-reddit/P04-HTTP-REST-Rooms/content.md

 >[action]
 >
-Create a new file for our view at `views/rooms/show.hbs` and paste in the following:
+Create a new file for our view at `views/rooms/show.hbs` and add in the following:
 >
 ```HTML
 <div>